kendreaditya/ml-playground/README.md

 A machine learning playground using React.js and d3 for visualizing different algorithms that has a low-level dataset creation tool for generating a custom 2-cluster dataset for training.
 Yuo can train models ranging from SVMs, KNNs, and Naive Bayes to and MLPs (implamented using Pytorch and Scikit-Learn).
 The app uses a FastAPI backend with a websocket for visualizing model results in real-time and a SQLite database for storing the model data and metrics.

+See a demo [here](https://kendreaditya.github.io/ml-playground/) (please note that there is no backend running).

 ## Structure

 | Codebase        |   Description   |